Therapy for Healthcare Providers with Vicarious Trauma in Denver, Colorado

-The Reality Of Being a Woman in Healthcare in Colorado
+The Reality Of Being Healthcare Professional in Colorado

 Rather than getting to spend time enjoying the mountains, you feel tied to your phone.
 That work-life balance has become an unfulfilled dream.
-Getting up in the morning is harder each day, knowing that you’re going into another stressful day without the restorative time in nature or with your family that you were craving.
-You know something needs to change because you’re not sleeping well, your body feels run down, and your brain is always firing at high-speed.
+Getting up in the morning is harder each day.
+Every morning, you know that you’re going into another stressful day.
+You crave time restorative time in nature or just being playful with your family.
+Some days you’re so full of rage that you worry you’ll say the wrong thing at work.
+You’re not sleeping well, your body feels run down, and your brain is always firing at high-speed.
+You know something needs to change.

 You want to move from a nervous system that always feels “on” to one that is able to relax and find joy in the present moment.
 I’m here to help you do just that.
 I am here to help you untangle the “stuck” places.
 My practice offers a warm and supportive space.
-I will help you learn to focus inward to attend to your bodily experience and connect your somatic experience to your thoughts, beliefs, and actions.
+You will learn to focus inward to attend to your bodily experience.
+Rather than ruminating on the things you’ve seen and heard at work, you’ll be able to notice and then let go of the difficult day.
+With practice, you’ll connect your somatic experience to your thoughts, beliefs, and actions and move forward with intention.
 Together, we’ll explore strategies that feel meaningful and work for you.

 The Result: You will leave therapy with more than just “coping skills.”
-You’ll leave with a deeper connection to yourself, awareness of your nervous system, and a sense of being able to move through the world with intention instead of automatic reactions.
+You’ll leave with a deeper connection to yourself, awareness of your nervous system, and responding intentionally instead of reactively.

-Therapy Specialties for Therapists and Healthcare Providers in Denver, CO:
+Therapy Specialties for Vicarious Trauma in Denver, CO:

-• Trauma & PTSD: Using EMDR to help your brain and body finally realize that the “danger” is over, allowing you to live fully in the present.
+- Trauma & PTSD: Using EMDR to help your brain and body finally realize that the “danger” of a workplace trauma is over, allowing you to live fully in the present.
 I am a certified EMDR therapist and EMDR Consultant-In-Training.

-• Chronic Stress & Burnout: For high-achievers, therapists, healthcare workers, and parents in Boulder and Denver who are stuck in the grind and need a somatic-based way to recover.
+- Chronic Stress & Burnout: For high-achievers, therapists, and parents in Boulder and Denver who are stuck in the grind and need a somatic-based way to recover.

 I provide what’s called a “super bill” to simplify using your out-of-network benefits.